kadena-community/spirekey/docs/KIP-0030/guides/create-account-and-connect-to-dapp.md

 ## Create an account

+Users without a Kadena SpireKey account on the network you specified will be redirected to the `/register` page of Kadena SpireKey to create an account on the fly.
 In the account creation flow of the Kadena SpireKey wallet dApp, users need to provide an account alias, a network, webauthn credentials, an icon and a color.
 The alias helps users easily identify different accounts in their Kadena SpireKey wallet.
 The icon and color help users help users recognize the device they registered in their Kadena SpireKey wallet.
 The network determines on what network users will create their account.
 Choose Devnet if you are following